krissnawat/gatsbyblog/src/pages/blog/host-blazor-on-netlify.md

 title: Hosting Blazor on Netlify
 date: 2018-06-21T20:12:23.000Z
 cover: /cover/host-blazor-on-netlify.png
 description: Since Blazor is a frontend framework, we can host our Blazor apps on any serverless or static web host.
-The only requirement is that we can add minor configuration to redirect urls so that all urls point to our index.html page.
-Netlify fits this perfectly & also happens to be my favorite host for static websites.
+The only requirement is that we can add minor configuration to redirect URLs so that all URLs point to our index.html page.
+Netlify fits this perfect.
+Netlify also happens to be my favorite host for static websites.
 tags:
   - Blazor
   - Netlify